iamdevonbutler/mongorules/README.md

 **For arrays:**

-- Array of values/objects: passes each item to the validation function.
+- Array of values/objects: passes each item to the validation function (not particularly useful for objects).
 - Array of arrays of values/objects: passes each inner array to the validation function.

 If the validation value is an `array`: